 Visit umr.com to access claim information and obtain the phone number and passcode, which will allow you to speak with a representative.

 Go to umr.com.
 On the first visit, you will need to register your tax identification number (TIN).
 The website is an efficient way to check claim status, obtain benefits and much more.
 Be sure all TINs used are registered.
 If you have trouble registering, call Technical Support at 1-866-922-8266.

 Note: This is a secure website for UMR member claim and benefit information.

 Yes.
 You can search using the member’s Social Security Number, and the results will include the member’s unique health plan ID number.
 Due to HIPAA requirements, we will not show the Social Security Number online.

 Yes.
-UMR Customer First Representatives (CFRs) can address claim adjustments over the phone, depending on the claim details.
+UMR CFRs can address claim adjustments over the phone, depending on the claim details.
 CFRs cannot change a claim if inappropriate modifiers or CPT/HCPCS codes are listed.
-Such issues require a resubmission of the claim with corrected codes from the servicing care provider.
-Note: CFRs cannot advise you on how to bill.
+Such issues require a resubmission of the claim with corrected codes from the servicing health care provider.
+CFRs cannot advise you on how to bill.

 The primary network(s) are listed on the front of the member’s ID card.